 - Impulsive loadings caused due to sloshing, pounding and shock etc.

 - Development of innovative structural forms for enhanced shock resistance.

 - Numerical simulation and prediction of shock response of structures

 - Computational modelling of protective structures made of advanced cementitious composite materials

 - Application of peridynamics (PD) and smoothed particle hydrodynamics (SPH) for simulating shock and impact response

-- Textile reinforced concrete technology and products
+- Research and development of textile reinforced concrete (TRC) and associated products

 Head, Advanced Protective Structures and Mechanics Laboratory